Joint Spatial and Spectral Hybrid Precoding for Multi-User MIMO-OFDM Systems: Sum-Rate Maximization Problem

 The goal in this paper is to maximize the sum-rate of users across all subcarriers when each user receives data on all subcarriers.
 The sum-rate is $\sum_{k=1}^K \sum_{s\in \mathcal{S}} R^s_{k}$ where $R^s_{k}$ is the achievable rate of user $k$ on subcarrier $s$.
-The rate calculation assumes that users have perfect channel state information (CSI) and treat interference from other users as independent additive noise, which is a standard assumption in MU-MIMO systems that enables tractable analysis while providing reasonable approximations for practical interference-limited scenarios.
+The rate calculation assumes that users have perfect channel state information (CSI) and treat interference from other users as independent additive noise, which is a standard assumption in MU-MIMO systems that enables tractable analysis while providing simple achievable rates.
 Under these assumptions, $R^s_{k}$ is calculated as follows \cite{9467491,9174747}: